13 Day Lodge Safari

 Day 1 Arusha – Tarangire National Park

-We will pick you up at your hotel and after a short briefing your safari will set off towards the Tarangire National Park.
+After a short briefing in the morning, your safari will set off towards the Tarangire National Park.
 This park with its bush savannah, seasonal swamps and the life-giving Tarangire River is home to elephant herds – literally hundreds of animals.
 Animals gather at the river and besides elephants you should see mongoose, giraffes, bushbucks, hartebeests, dik-diks, waterbucks, warthogs and reedbucks all year round.
 After an extensive game drive, you will leave the park in the late afternoon and head to the Lake Burunge Tented Camp, where you will spend the night.

 Day 2 Tarangire Area – Lake Manyara National Park – Karatu

 You will enjoy breakfast before you leave the Tarangire Area to continue your journey to the Lake Manyara National Park.
 The park with its shallow alkaline lake is known for its over 400 bird species, primate-filled forests (look out for the long-tailed Guenon monkeys) and grassy plains.
 Apart from elephants, you might also spot giraffes, hippos, wildebeests and impalas while the forests near the lake are teeming with noisy groups of monkeys.
 After an extensive game drive, you will travel to the Endoro Lodge in Karatu, where you will spend the night.
 After your arrival, there might be time for an optional walk in the coffee plantations.
 You will spend the night at one of the three beautifully located Tanganyika Wilderness Adventure Lodges.
 Breakfast; Lunch; Dinner